HungerMadra/brew_crew/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project implements the below functionality.

+- Relational Database (Firebase)
+- Firebase.Auth
+- Firebase Core
+- Basic C++ and Dart logic

+And a beautiful modern UI i'm very proud of.

 A few resources to get you started if this is your first Flutter project: